adnope/DODGE/README.md

 ![]()

 ## Background
-DODGE is a game where you, as the player, try to dodge as much comets, bullets and projectiles as possible.
+DODGE is a game where you, as the player, try to dodge as much projectiles as possible.
-The game gets harder the more you are into it, with the objects spawning more and more.
+The game gets harder the more you are into it, with the projectiles spawning more and more.
 The player uses ``right-click`` to move the character, and dies when hit by a SINGLE object.

 ## Features
-1. Three different types of projectiles with different speed.
+1. Two types of projectiles with different speed.
-2. Player's spell including ``Flash`` and ``Ghost``.
+2. Player's spells including ``Flash`` and ``Ghost``.
 3. Highscore system.

 ## Prerequisites